reportportal/docs/src/md/src/GettingStarted/Integrations.md

 4. Click on "Submit"

-Now team members on **this projects** will be able to submit issues in Jira.
+Now team members on **this project** will be able to submit issues in Jira.
 Options for Post Issue / Link issue are activated.

 If you needed you can add more integrations, by clicking on "Add integration".